-The agriculture and agri-food sector, globally, is entangled with complex issues – from food security (SDG 2) to food safety (SDG 3), environmental protection (SDG 13, 14 & 15), biodiversity conservation (SDG 14 & 15) as well as climate change mitigation (SDG 13).
+Globally, agriculture and the agri-food sector are entangled with complex issues and a range of SDGs.
+These issues include food security (SDG 2), food safety (SDG 3), environmental protection (SDG 13, 14 & 15), biodiversity conservation (SDG 14 & 15) as well as climate change mitigation (SDG 13).

-The growing complexity in the sector has fuelled the call to base policy interventions on scientific evidence – to ensure optimum policy outcome.
+Growing complexity in the sector has fuelled calls to base policy interventions on scientific evidence so as to ensure optimum policy outcome.
 In order to be successful, this requires a strong and effective advisory system.
-Further this system must be sophisticated enough to provide usable evidence at every stage of the policy-making process.
+Further, this system must be sophisticated enough to provide usable evidence at every stage of the policy-making process.

 In the UK, the agri-food sector has long operated within the institutional and regulatory framework of the European Union (EU).
-For instance, the EU’s Common Agricultural Policy, since its inception in the 1960s, has controlled almost all major agri-food related activities.
+For instance, since its inception in the 1960s the EU’s Common Agricultural Policy has controlled almost all major agri-food related activities.
 This ranges from land use to agronomic practice, through to nutritional quality, food safety, and trade.
-Further, key institutions and agencies – like the European Food Safety Authority (EFSA) and Joint Research Centre (JRC) of the European Commission – have served as a major source of expertise to the development of agri-food policies and regulations.
+Further, key institutions and agencies – e.g. European Food Safety Authority (EFSA) and Joint Research Centre (JRC) of the European Commission – have served as major sources of expertise in the development of agri-food policies and regulations.

 Now that the UK is leaving the EU, its access to this expertise may be restricted.
-Further, the current advisory system – which has been harmonised with the EU advisory framework in the past decades – will be affected.
-The overarching question is: does the UK have the capacity to produce credible and usable scientific advice to support the development of a sustainable agri-food sector?
+Further, the current advisory system – which has been harmonised with the EU advisory framework for decades – will be affected.
+Does the UK have the capacity to produce credible and usable scientific advice to support the development of a sustainable agri-food sector?
 More importantly, will there be the political will to organise expertise to support agri-food policy-making, amidst the myriad political and economic challenges?

-This project, therefore, seeks to assess the capacity and outlook of UK’s scientific advisory system policy after Brexit.
-The study will take a historical analysis of the interrelationship between the scientific advisory system in the UK and the EU – from sub-national to national and EU level – and agri-food policy-making.
+As a result, this project seeks to assess the capacity and outlook of UK’s scientific advisory system policy after Brexit.
+As such, the study will take a historical analysis of the interrelationship between the scientific advisory system in the UK and the EU – from sub-national to national and EU level – and agri-food policy-making.

-To assess the current perspective of policymakers and stakeholders in the agri-food sector on use of scientific evidence, a semi-structured interview will be conducted.
+In order to assess the current perspective of policymakers and stakeholders in the agri-food sector on the use of scientific evidence, a semi-structured interview will be conducted.
 Finally, a framework will be developed to strengthen UK’s science advisory system to support the development of viable agri-food policy that will meet the present sustainability challenges in the sector (SDG 1, 2, 3, 13, 14 & 15) after Brexit.